People with ME/CFS are at the heart of the ME/CFS Biomedical Partnership and are involved in all aspects of the research.

 - Sonya Chowdhury chairs the PPI Steering Group and is also a co-investigator (PPI) on the Management Group.
 Sonya is the founding charity member of the UK CFS/ME Research Collaborative (CMRC) and CEO of Action for M.E.

-- Jim Wilson, representative of the CMRC Patient Advisory Group
+- Jim Wilson, parent and carer, Associate Member of the CMRC, and former Convenor of the CMRC Patient Advisory Group.

 The Management Group leads the project and comprises:

 - Professor Chris Ponting, Chair of Medical Bioinformatics, University of Edinburgh and Section Head, MRC Human Genetics Unit, Principal Investigator

 - Sonya Chowdhury, on behalf of Action for M.E. (founding charity member of the CFS/ME Research Collaborative) and the Collaborative, and as Patient and Public Involvement Steering Group Chair;

 - Andy Devereux-Cooke as part of the PPI Steering Group.